Howard Engstrom: Military and professional career

-Engstrom served as vice president and director of marketing of scientific systems for Sperry Rand's Remington Rand Univac division from 1952–1956, and co-created the Univac.
+Engstrom served as vice president and director of marketing of scientific systems for Sperry Rand's Remington Rand Univac division from 1952 to 1956, and co-created the Univac.

 Engstrom served at the National Security Agency for two years, beginning in October, 1956.
 Upon his departure, Secretary of Defense Neil H. McElroy cited him for "exceptional meritorious civilian service" in directing the agency's research program.

 Death

 Engstrom died at the age of 59 after suffering a months-long illness.